 If you are renting under our Affordable or Low End of Market programs, you may be subject to an increase in your rent.

 - Each year CHC conducts rental market surveys to evaluate rent amounts

 - The new rent must be agreed upon during the lease renewal signing in order to continue your tenancy with us.

-- To ensure speedy repairs, tenants can give Calgary Housing verbal Permission To Enter the unit
+- To ensure speedy repairs, residents can give Calgary Housing Company verbal Permission To Enter the unit

 - 24 hour notice will be posted to enter the home unless you give Permission to Enter

 - If you have any pets, please ensure they are confined on the date and time noted

 - If you are not home, a Calgary Housing Company Representative will provide access to your unit

 - Calgary Housing Company may enter the residential premises without consent or notice if there are reasonable grounds to believe that an emergency requires the landlord to enter the premises, or the resident has abandoned the premises.

 In Summer 2020 we compiled a new Printable PDF version of important information for tenants.
 You will find details on how to connect with CHC, guidance on the programs we provide, and advice on maintenance and management of your home.
 Keep a copy of the PDF on your device or print your own hardcopy.
 Download CHC Tenant Handbook 2020